cloudstax/firecamp/catalog/redis/README.md

 ## Security

-By default, AUTH is enabled.
-The clients MUST issue AUTH <PASSWORD> before processing any other commands.
-If you are sure you don't want the AUTH, could disable it when creating the service.
+Redis AUTH is supported.
+To enable AUTH, please set "redis-auth-pass" with the password when creating the service.
+If AUTH is enabled, the clients MUST issue AUTH <PASSWORD> before processing any other commands.
+If you don't want to enable AUTH, simply don't set "redis-auth-pass" when creating the service.

 The possibly harmful commands are disabled or renamed.
 The commands, FLUSHALL (remove all keys from all databases), FLUSHDB (similar, but from the current database), and SHUTDOWN, are disabled.
 The CONFIG (reconfiguring server at runtime) command could be renamed when creating the service.
 It might be useful at some conditions.
 For example, if you hit latency issue, could enable latency monitor, "CONFIG SET latency-monitor-threshold <milliseconds>", to collect data.
 Setting the new name to the empty string will disable the CONFIG command.